JonasToth/HighIntegrityTooling/README.md

 ### 16.1 Source file inclusion
 ####  16.1.1 Use the preprocessor only for implementing include guards, and including header files with include guards
+- there is something in review or commited already
+- refactoring needs that as well, replace MACRO with inline function for example

 ####  16.1.2 Do not include a path specifier in filenames supplied in #include directives
 ####  16.1.3 Match the filename in a #include directive to the one on the filesystem
+- could be done?

 ####  16.1.4 Use <> brackets for system and standard library headers.
 Use quotes for all other headers
+- easy or not? system will contain windows headers as well?

 ####  16.1.5 Include directly the minimum number of headers required for compilation
+- modularize?

 ## 17 Standard library